kuisoko/radmix/README.md

 ![Piñata_logo](https://user-images.githubusercontent.com/19430799/213939958-548d3f47-1e4c-4ea5-bc5a-d458a6e73ad2.svg)
-# tangojs
+# radmix

-# Welcome to tangojs!
+# Welcome to radmix!

 🎉 We are happy you're here!

-[tangojs](https://tangojs.run) is a full stack web framework that lets you build modern ecommerce components, built with [remix-run](https://github.com/remix-run/remix).
+Radmix is a full stack web framework that lets you build modern ecommerce components, built with [remix-run](https://github.com/remix-run/remix).

-🧑🏿‍💻 This repository contains the tangojs source code.
+🧑🏿‍💻 This repository contains the radmix source code.
 This repo is a work in progress, so we appreciate your patience as we figure things out.

 ## Components